MySQL Setup

 # Binary log retention (3 days)

-binlog_expire_logs_seconds = 259200Configuration Parameters
+binlog_expire_logs_seconds = 259200Configuration parameters

-server-id: Must be unique for each server in your replication topology.
-Can be any non-zero value between 1 and 4294967295.log_bin: Base name for binary log files.binlog_format: Must beROW.binlog_row_image: Must beFULLto capture complete before/after row images.binlog_row_metadata: Must beFULLto include column metadata in binary log events.gtid_modeandenforce_gtid_consistency: Recommended for failover support.
-If you cannot enable GTID (e.g., other CDC tools on the same server depend on non-GTID mode), Supermetal will use file+position tracking instead.binlog_expire_logs_seconds: How long binary logs are kept before automatic deletion.
+server-id: must be unique for each server in your replication topology.
+Any non zero value between 1 and 4294967295.log_bin: base name for binary log files.binlog_format: must beROW.binlog_row_image: must beFULLto capture complete before and after row images.binlog_row_metadata: must beFULLto include column metadata in binary log events.gtid_modeandenforce_gtid_consistency: recommended for failover support.
+If you cannot enable GTID (for example, other CDC tools on the same server depend on non GTID mode), Supermetal uses file+position tracking instead.binlog_expire_logs_seconds: how long binary logs are kept before automatic deletion.

-Create a Dedicated User for Replication
+Create a dedicated user for replication

 Connect to MySQL as a privileged user and run: